Day Two Afternoon in Kyoto – November 2016

 Nanzen-in is one of Nanzenji’s subtemples that is open to visitors.
 It is located just behind the aqueduct, the remains of the old palace garden.
 It is a typical landscape garden with large ponds and paths for strolling, serenely surrounded by trees and has been designated as one of the three scenic historical gardens in Kyoto.
 In a small mausoleum at a corner of the garden is where a portion of Emperor Kameyama’s ashes been buried.

 We were glad we visited Nanzen-in.
 The garden is beautiful and serene, a place to sit down and enjoy with a calm spirit.
-As we were there in early November, most leaves have yet to change colour, I am sure the garden would look amazing after the foliage turn red and yellow.
+Most leaves have yet to change colour, I am sure the garden would look amazing after the foliage turn red and yellow.

 The next stop is to the Philosopher’s Path 哲学の道.
 The stone path follows a canal with residential units, restaurants and cafes lining by the side.
 Nishida Kitaro, a prominent Japanese philosopher (1870-1945), was said to practice meditation while walking this path on his daily commute to Kyoto University, that’s how the name, Philosopher’s Path, came about.
 This path will look amazing during Spring time (April) when the cherry trees lining along the side of the path becomes full bloom.